Germany: Evacuations as Dortmund scans for suspected WWII bombs | DW | 11.01.2020

 An estimated 10% pierced soils and failed to donate, prompting dozens of removals in recent years in cities such as Koblenz, Augsburg, Dresden and Frankfurt.

-Starting Saturday, Dortmund — Germany's 9th largest city — was due to evacuate hundreds of patients from two clinics and elderly from senior-persons residencies from what's call in "clinic quarter" (Klinikviertel), just southwest of its main railway station.
+Starting Saturday, Dortmund — Germany's 9th largest city — was due to evacuate hundreds of patients from two clinics and elderly from senior-persons residencies from what's called its "clinic quarter" (Klinikviertel), just southwest of its main railway station.

 Sunday's main disarmament phase will see buses and rail services, including an express link to Dortmund's regional airport, which itself was to stay open for flights.